-The International Center for Public Policy (ICePP) is an interdisciplinary public policy research center that engages over 20 faculty members from the Department of Economics, Department of Public Management and Policy within the Andrew Young School of Policy Studies (AYSPS) and faculty from the Department of Political Science and other departments at GSU.
-We house a staff, which consists of a management team, PhD senior research associates and administrators dedicated solely to center work.
+The International Center for Public Policy (ICePP) is an interdisciplinary public policy research center that engages over 20 faculty members from the Department of Economics and the Department of Public Management and Policy within the Andrew Young School of Policy Studies (AYSPS) and other departments at Georgia State University, including the Department of Political Science.
+We house a staff that consists of a management team, Ph.D. senior research associates and administrators dedicated to center work.

-The center pursues this mission through internationally oriented research, academic programs and technical assistance and training activities for developing countries.
+The center pursues its mission through internationally oriented research, academic programs, and technical assistance and training activities for developing countries.

-The Core expertise of the center lies in Economics and Fiscal Policy Analysis.
+The core expertise of the center lies in economics and fiscal policy analysis.
 Due to their comprehensive nature, fiscal policy reforms often require consideration of a large number of related fiscal aspects, including reform of the tax structure, tax administration, budget management, pension reform, and intergovernmental fiscal relations.
-Whereas many practitioners only specialize on a particular piece of the fiscal system, the depth and breadth of ICePP allows us to take into account both the individual components of the fiscal system as well as the architecture of the fiscal system as a whole.
+Althought many practitioners only specialize on a particular piece of the fiscal system, the depth and breadth of ICePP allows us to take into account both the individual components of the fiscal system, as well as the architecture of the fiscal system as a whole.

 In addition, in recent years ICePP has expanded its work to program evaluation measuring the efficiency of public expenditures and other evicence-based policy evaluation including field experiments and the utilization of quasi-experimental data and techniques with the goal of identifying policy interventions and approaches best suited to international development.

 We serve a diverse client base, including multilateral donor agencies (e.g. USAID, World Bank, UNDP, ADB etc.) , foreign ministries, government organizations, legislative bodies and private institutions.